rafareusch/1D-cnn-C/README.md

 ./model

 ##### Note: Compile bash contains a supress all warnings command to prevent long compile times due the weights #include

+## Aditional Scripts

+### convertTensor.py
+This script converts the pytorch extracted tensor and generates an array file to be included in C
+##### Note: If error is found due to wrong character detecter, check if the end of the tensor contains an cuda configuration, if YES, remove it.
+(Remove the object, including the ",")